aergoio/guide/source/smart-contracts/lua/hello-world.md

 ## Tutorial
 This is explained based on using cli.
 Variables used in this example are
 * Account to deploy and execute a contract: `AmPbWrQbtQrCaJqLWdMtfk2KiN83m2HFpBbQQSTxqqchVv58o82i`
+* cli commands in this page need a aergosvr with enable personal feature

 ### Check Account and Balance
 First, you need an account with enough balances to deploy and execute smart contracts.